Ernest Toussaint

-Ernest Toussaint (6 March 1908 – 3 September 1942) was a Luxembourgian boxer who competed in the 1936 Summer Olympics.
+Ernest Toussaint (6 March 1908 – 3 September 1942) was a Luxembourgish boxer who competed in the 1936 Summer Olympics.
 He was born in Rumelange.

-Toussaint represented Luxembourg in the 1936 Olympics in Berlin.
-He defeated Karl Lutz of Austria in the round of 32 before being eliminated in the quarterfinals of the heavyweight class by eventual bronze medalist Erling Nilsen of Norway.
+Toussaint represented Luxembourg at the 1936 Olympics in Berlin.
+He defeated Karl Lutz of Austria in the second round before being eliminated in the quarterfinals of the heavyweight class by eventual bronze medalist Erling Nilsen of Norway.